Andriiklymiuk/corgi/README.md

 - Runs scripts in ```beforeStart``` of service
 - Runs scripts in ```start``` of service **concurrently** (in parallel)
 8. If you run ```Ctrl-C``` in terminal, it will:
-- close all start scripts
+- terminate all services and their scripts
 - stop all databases
 - runs all ```afterStart``` commands